ukaraoz/MtbGenomicsWorkshop/docs/source/material/day3/merge_snvs_from_vcf.rst

  # reindex and we are done
  tabix -f -p vcf ${sample}.recode.vcf.gz

-All we did was here was modifying sample "header" and some "data massaging".
+All we did here was modifying sample "header" and some simple "data massaging".
 If you want, you can unzip the ``${sample}.recode.vcf.gz`` file, peek into it, and do some other quick sanity check:
 ::

  # OPTIONAL